fortuity/origin_restful_authentication/README.markdown

 which takes a schema dump from the development database and uses it to create a test database.
 (If you're modifying the app, you'll need to do that after every migration.)

+Before running RSpec stories or examples, you should change email addresses throughout the RSpec code (or else you may get "mail undelivered" bounce messages).
+Search and replace for "example.com."

 To see the RSpec stories:

 	$ ruby stories/all.rb

-To run the RSpec specs:
+To run the RSpec examples:

 	$ rake spec

 ## To Do

-* Add everything specified by "Restful Authentication With All the Bells and Whistles"
-* Add Google gmail support
+* Modify model "User"?
+* Add a "change password" feature for a user
 * Style with Blueprint CSS
 * Change "login" to use email addresses instead